happybeing/vdash/README.md

     cargo install vdash
     vdash --help

-## Using vdash - a Autononomi node Dashboard
+## Using vdash - a node Dashboard for Autononomi
 `vdash` provides a terminal based graphical dashboard of Autononomi node activity on the local machine.
 It parses input from one or more node logfiles to gather live node metrics which are displayed using terminal graphics.

 ## Get Autononomi pre-requisites
-1. **Get the Autonomi Node Applications:** There are two options for running nodes at the launch of the beta on 5th June 2024.
-The `node-launchpad` is a simple terminal based UI (TUI) and the `safenode-manager` is command line program for 'power users', although the community can help you use either.
-See https://autonomi.com for details of how to obtain these apps and join the beta.
+1. **Get the Autonomi Node Applications:** There various ways to start and run nodes, including two helper apps by Autonomi.
+The `node-launchpad` is a simple terminal based UI (TUI) and `antctl` is command line program for 'power users', although the community can help you use either.
+See https://autonomi.com for details of how to obtain these apps.

 2. **Start your Autonomi Nodes:** See https://docs.autonomi.com for documentation and join the [forum](https://forum.autonomi.community) if you need help.